Rafaela-Wetzel/sticky-donuts/README.md

    - **_Opening times:_**
    Shows the opening times within a table
    - **_Get in touch:_**
-   Provides a contact form where the user has to enter name, email address and a message
+   Provides a contact form where the user enters a name, email address and message

 There is a sticky header at the top that accompanies the user wherever on the homepage they are, making it easy to navigate back and forth.
-Furthermore, the homepage is fully responsive to different screen sizes.
+Furthermore, the homepage is fully responsive to different screen sizes, see ➤ Testing Homepage Responsiveness

 ## Skeleton